 One of the main challenges for healthcare administrators is providing the best patient care possible while remaining profitable.
 They find themselves navigating ways to reduce costs and increase reimbursement, while simultaneously improving patient outcomes.
 Though the task can be daunting, many hospitals have found that strategic partnerships can provide the necessary support to help them achieve cost containment.
 TPC provides a platform that allows Members to work collaboratively to increase their financial, operational and clinical performance.
 One key method is through product standardization.
 As an example, TPC Members have seen significant success through product standardization in the purchase of cardiac rhythm management (CRM) devices and related products.
 Let’s take a closer look at how this program benefits healthcare organizations and patients.

 The CRM contracting initiative engaged both TPC’s Cardiology Clinical Value Analysis Team (Cardio CVAT) and Cardiology Physician Sub-Committee (Cardio PSC).
 Our Members’ goal was to consolidate market share to a Member-selected vendor while also allowing, on an as-needed basis, access to other vendors currently in use.
 Prior to the initiative, Members were either on locally negotiated agreements or on national GPO agreements, with their collective spend in CRM spread across four separate vendors.
-This lack of aggregation created wide variations in product, price, and service across the membership.
+This lack of aggregation created wide variations in product, service, and value across the membership.

 When the Members decided to evaluate the opportunity in CRM, there were several challenges.
 First, many Members had pre-established relationships with vendors and felt they were being well serviced, making them reluctant to move market share to a new vendor.
 In addition, many physicians had brand loyalty to the products they used.
 This was, in large part, due to their depth of knowledge and comfort with the incumbent products.
 Finally, physicians were concerned about compliance requirements when contracting with a sole source supplier.